![]() |

 Some unsuspecting owners give their horse to people or “organizations” that claim to provide a good home for the horse.
 The horse is then taken to an auction and sold, where they may be bought by killer buyers working for horse slaughter plants.

-Also, please beware that there have been reports over the years of riding centers and stables accepting donations of horses and then re-selling the horse to purchase a younger or what they deem a more desirable one.
+Also, please be aware that there have been reports over the years of riding centers and stables accepting donations of horses and then re-selling the horse to purchase a younger or what they deem a more desirable horse.

 6. Giving Your Horse Away